kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

   - use list-directed input, where it will see exit reading upon seeing '/'.
     Use this with a sentinel value
   - use allocatable and deferred bounds
-  - use an internal sub-routine make the arrays automatic instead of allocatable
+  - use an internal sub-routine make the arrays automatic instead of allocatable.
+Here is a [SO answer](https://stackoverflow.com/questions/31433121/difference-between-local-allocatable-and-automatic-arrays) that talks about memory differences between automatic and allocatable.

 - He also showed me a short-cut to finding the min and max value by creating an anonymous temporary variable with a size equal to the number of values